carpentries-incubator/kubernetes-introduction/episodes/02-pods.md

 Hello World!
 I am in a pod!
 ```

-EXERCISE -- Basic Hello World Pod
-Explanation with it

--- Describe Pod Demo
+## Need to add or maybe add:

--- Pod States
+- Pod States

--- Delete the pod
+- Delete the pod

-EXERCISE -- Modify the YAML and try it out.
-What is the state, what did you change.

--- Check the logs
+  - And why
+- Exercise - Modify the YAML and apply vs delete and apply

 What are pods, Hello world, CLI runs, Yaml Runs, where do container images come from
 Other basic configurations